 What’s the alternative?

-So there is one other type of pad available for standard evaporative coolers.
-Unfortunately the do not have the same cooling capacity as the aspen pads.
+So there is only one other type of pad available for standard evaporative coolers.
+Unfortunately, they do not have the same cooling capacity as the aspen pads.
+We don’t recommend using this type of pad for your evaporative coolers.
+They tend to fall apart very easily.
+TLC will always install aspen pads unless a customer supplies the blue synthetic pads.
 You can read more about them below.

 Blue Synthetic Cooler Pads